PeterTheSalmon/command-line-game/README.md

 The game is reliant on several third-party python modules.
 These are completely safe to install; simply run the following lines of code one after another in terminal.
 ```
 python3 -m pip install -U pygame --user
+python3 -m pip install colorama
+python3 -m pip install -U deep_translator
 ```

+### Running the Game

-Then, download the .zip from the releases tab, and unzip the folder to a convenient location.
+Download the .zip from the releases tab, and unzip the folder to a convenient location.
-The unzipped folder, `command-line-game`, will have a folder inside it, also called `command-line-game` .
+The unzipped folder, `command-line-game`, will contain another folder inside it, also called `command-line-game` .
 This is the folder you need.
 Ignore anything/everything else.

 In the terminal or command prompt, type `python3` followed by a space, and then drag the `command-line-game` folder into the terminal.
-The path should appear after the `python3` command, as seen in the examples below.
+It should look something like the examples below.

 #### Mac Example